Skip to main content

 Takeaways

-Trade credit insurance offers distinct benefits, particularly in the areas of risk mitigation, growth, and enhancing working capital.
+Trade credit insurance offers distinct benefits.
+Particularly in the areas of risk mitigation, growth, and enhancing working capital.
 In summary, for businesses in the recruitment sector:

-Risk Mitigation
+1. Risk Mitigation

-• Helps protect businesses against the default of their customers, reducing the risk of non-payment.
+• Helps protect businesses against the default of their customers.
+Reducing the risk of non-payment.

 • Can enhance credit management by offering insights into the creditworthiness of potential customers.

-Growth
+2. Growth

-• Helps facilitate business expansion by enabling recruitment companies to safely offer more competitive credit terms to new and existing customers.
+• Helps recruitment companies to expand by allowing them to offer more competitive credit terms to new and existing customers safely.

-• Helps secure better financing terms from banks, as insured receivables are often viewed as more secure collateral.
+• Helps secure better financing terms from banks.
+As insured receivables are often viewed as more secure collateral.

 Enhancing working capital

-• Helps improve cash flow by protecting against late or non-payment, ensuring more predictable income streams.
+• Helps improve cash flow by protecting against late or non-payment.
+Ensuring more predictable income streams.

 • Can lead to improved borrowing terms, as lenders may view businesses with insured receivables as lower risk.

-• Allows businesses to release capital as a buffer against bad debts, reallocating resources for growth and operational needs.
+• Allows businesses to release capital as a buffer against bad debts.
+Reallocating resources for growth and operational needs.

 Find out about how you can transfer the risk of unpaid invoices to your insurer by visiting our trade credit page.